Options Case Study

 All options come with the following:

 - Strike price

 Options may also be American or European options.
-These descriptors have nothing to do with the location of the option (an American option may be purchased in a European exchange).
+The descriptors are not related to the location of the option (an American option can be purchased in a European exchange).
 Briefly, an American option is exercisable before and up to expiry.
 A European option is only exercisable on expiry.

 A call option is the right for the option holder to buy the asset.
 The option is so called because it gives the holder the ability to “call” the asset.
 The option holder will purchase the agreed amount of the asset at the strike price.
 A call option rises in value when the value of the underlying asset increases to above the strike price of the option.
 This is because the option then gives the holder the right to purchase the asset at a lower price than the current market price.

 A put option is the right for the option holder to sell or “put” the asset back into the market.
 The option holder receives x amount of the asset in exchange for the strike price.
 The put option value rises when the value of the underlying asset drops below the option strike price.
 This is because the option holder is now able to sell the asset at a higher price than the current market price.